steve-z-wang/numpy-neural-nets/README.md

 # numpy-neural-net

-Deep neural network from scarch based on numpy
+Play around with deep neural network based on numpy